 Read MoreInfertility Options in Oregon When it comes to infertility options in Oregon, Oregon Reproductive Medicine has some of the highest pregnancy success rates in the country – up to 80% live-birth success in women under 35.
 Planning Around Infertility Oregon Reproductive Medicine, a fertility and family planning clinic in Portland, Oregon, has some of the […]

-Read MoreWhen facing a diagnosis of infertility, couple who have been struggling to conceive can turn to fertility clinics such as Oregon Reproductive Medicine to reverse some of the issues that may be causing infertility.
-With various treatments ranging from changes in lifestyle, to medication, to medical procedures, there are many ways of addressing and even […]
+Read MoreWhen facing a diagnosis of infertility, couples who have been struggling to conceive can turn to fertility clinics such as ORM Fertility to reverse some of the issues that may be causing infertility.
+With various treatments ranging from changes in lifestyle to medication to medical procedures, there are many ways of addressing and even reversing […]

 Read MoreWhat is Infertility?
 While sometimes used synonymously, “infertility” and “sterility” are two separate medical conditions.
 “Sterility” is an inability to conceive a child.
 Infertility is the reduced or lack of ability to conceive and carry a child, whether it be temporary or permanent.
 Infertility has both a primary and secondary component.
 “Primary Infertility” refers to […]